accelazh/accelazh.github.io/_posts/2020-10-09-Linearizability-Vs-Serializability-And-Distributed-Transactions.md

 Besides the equivalence chain, Linearizability with compare-and-set <=> Total Order Broadcast <=> Consensus, there are more things equivalent to them.
 These equivalence are among the most profound and surprising insights into distributed systems. ([Designing Data-Intensive Applications](https://www.oreilly.com/library/view/designing-data-intensive-applications/9781491903063/) book, page 374.)

--- Distributed Locks --
+Distributed Locks

-Distributed Locks can be implemented by Consensus.
-Lock requires Linearizability: every node must agree on who owns the lock.
+  * __Distributed Locks can be implemented by Consensus.__ Lock requires Linearizability: every node must agree on who owns the lock.
 This is what Consensus guarantees.
 Besides, distributed lock is usually implemented as a Lease, which can be expired upon lock owner crash.

-Consensus can be implemented by Distributed Locks.
-The node owning the lock is the Leader.
+  * __Consensus can be implemented by Distributed Locks.__ The node owning the lock is the Leader.
 Followers simply agree on whatever the Leader says.
 Leader selection is a useful service provided by etcd or ZooKeeper, to shift the burden of implementing the complexity of Paxos.

--- Uniqueness Constraint --
+Uniqueness Constraint

-Uniqueness Constraint can be implemented by Distributed Locks.
-A typical use case of Uniqueness Constraint is to avoid creating duplicated usernames.
+  * __Uniqueness Constraint can be implemented by Distributed Locks.__ A typical use case of Uniqueness Constraint is to avoid creating duplicated usernames.
 Obviously, just lock the write to the object to be unique.
 Or, Linearizability compare-and-set can also be used to implement Uniqueness Constraint.

-Distributed Locks can be implemented by Uniqueness Constraint.
-Locking is the unique ownership of the lock object.
+  * __Distributed Locks can be implemented by Uniqueness Constraint.__ Locking is the unique ownership of the lock object.
 Uniqueness Constraint ensures the owner is unique.

--- Atomic Transaction Commit --
+Atomic Transaction Commit

-Distributed transaction can be implemented by a shared log which is consensus across all nodes.
-The shared log is the Total Order Broadcast.
+  * __Distributed transaction can be implemented by a shared log which is consensus across all nodes.__ The shared log is the Total Order Broadcast.
 Atomic Transaction Commit means every node in the end agrees on the same whether to commit or abort the distributed transaction, i.e. a consensus.

-Total Order Broadcast can be implemented by distributed transaction, obviously.
+  * __Total Order Broadcast can be implemented by distributed transaction.__ Each message round maps to a transaction commit.
 Distributed transaction is a more capable semantics, where it can carry anything you need.
 An Atomic Transaction Commit maps to a message accepted in Total Order Broadcast.

 These equivalence forms the foundation that we can implement distributed transactions.
 We will see more in the next section.